similicious/hibiscus-server-docker/README.md

 - `HIBISCUS_DATABASE`: Database type to use (optional, default: "h2")
   - `h2`: Use embedded H2 database (data stored in volume)
   - `mysql`: Use MySQL database (requires configuration file to be mounted)
+- `HIBISCUS_HTTPS_ENABLED`: Enable/disable HTTPS (optional, default: "true")
+  - When set to "false", the server will use HTTP instead of HTTPS
 - `PUID`: User ID for container user (optional, default: 1000)
 - `PGID`: Group ID for container user (optional, default: 1000)